Code-Institute-Submissions/Touchdown/testing.md

     User pointer events blocked while main function is called. prevents cheating or confusion.

 ## LOGIC ISSUES WITH JAVASCRIPT:

+During the development of the logic.js file, there were bugs/issues with the logic of the game.
+The initial plan was to start with 3 lives.
+If the user answered incorrectly they would remain on the same round but lose one life.
+This concept of remaining on the same round had issues within the game logic.
+After re-analysing the game design and user stories i simplified the logic and introduced a points system.
+If the player was incorrect, they would lose a life, start at round one and lose 5 points.
+This concept eliminated the issue and resolved the bug.
+Git commit record below:

     commit 2a0035f71ad0828a2789474837eea568c3756962
     Author: Daniel Bradford <danielbradford@hotmail.co.uk>
     Date:   Tue Jul 28 15:42:37 2020 +0000